Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

 OK 200 is my freelancing business.
 I started it over 5 years ago when the business I worked in was acquired and restructuring resulted in the redundancy of practically the entire UK team.
 None of us were given very much notice, so I had to move quickly.
 I decided to try to find freelance work while I looked for something more permanent.

-Fortunately for me, I found a client quickly through a previous work relationship, which resulted in management of the paid advertising campaigns in Google and Bing for another ecommerce retailer.
+Fortunately for me, I found a client quickly through a previous work relationship, which resulted in managing the paid advertising campaigns in Google and Bing for another e-commerce retailer.

 I still provide PPC management (especially Google Ads) and WordPress development through OK 200 to this day.